Reviewed by: HU Medical Review Board | Last Reviewed: May 2022 | Last updated: May 2023

 Do not take Xolair if you are having an asthma attack.
-Use a rescue inhaler (short-acting beta agonist) instead.
+Use a rescue inhaler instead.1

 How does Xolair work?